Image: group in meeting

 • The First-Generation Learning Community (FGLC) seeks to foster connection and community among first-gen faculty, defined as faculty whose parents or guardians did not complete four-year college degrees.
 The group will discuss issues related to first-generation students and their learning needs and explore how to support first-generation faculty in their teaching and research.
 Dr. Jeanette Ruiz (Associate Professor of Communication) will co-facilitate the FG FLC.
 The First-Generation Faculty Learning Community builds on the First Gen Initiative at UC Davis (https://firstgen.ucdavis.edu) and in the UC System.

-• (New for 2024) The GenAI Learning Community will provide a space for faculty to discuss questions and issues around the emerging field of teaching with generative artificial intelligence.
+• The GenAI Learning Community will provide a space for faculty to discuss questions and issues around the emerging field of teaching with generative artificial intelligence.
 The group will explore and evaluate possible uses of AI-based tools like ChatGPT in their teaching, as well as investigate, generate and share strategies for promoting academic integrity and critical thinking around the use of GenAI for learning.

 Overview